z-adams/SUpipeline/README.md

 * `GEOMETRY`: The geometry to use for the PENELOPE simulation (also see below)

-* `LUM_MAT`: The material to use for the Lumerical simulation (the same as used in PENELOPE; must have the exact same name as it does in Lumerical.
+* `LUM_MAT`: The material to use for the Lumerical simulation (the same as used in PENELOPE; must have the exact same name as it does in Lumerical)

 * `LUM_RESULTS`: Dict defining which results to omit from the simulation.
 See lumerical.py for more information.